What is Feng Shui

 The application of Feng Shui principles enhances the success and happiness of the people who live and work in them.
 It ensures that buildings will feel right.

-Feng Shui is Chinese for 'wind and water'.
-It has a six thousand year Feng Shui history.
+Feng Shui is Chinese for ‘wind and water’.
+Feng Shui is based on a six thousand year history.

 This is achieved through the alignment of a building’s physical and decorative features with its unique energies.